TMA-2/powershell-pro-tools/HostInjection/Help/Get-VSCodeTextDocument.md

 # Get-VSCodeTextDocument

 ## SYNOPSIS
-Returns a list of currently open documents.
+Returns a list of currently active documents in the current workspace.

 ## SYNTAX